pivlu/pivlu/README.md

 # Pivlu
-Open source CMS (Content Management System)
+Open source CMS (Content Management System) and Website Builder.
+Pivlu is an WordPress alternative, written in PHP and using the Laravel framework.

 ## Installation